rickballard/CoModules/README.md

 > **Business-Development Business Plans (BDBP):** This repo maintains a public business plan under docs/business/public/ and a private BDBP under docs/business/private/.
 See docs/methods/BDBP_METHOD.md for rationale and maintenance cadence.

+See BPOE docs in docs/methods/ (CoPing, heartbeat, wisdom log).